ardeora-cmu/Project5/README.md

 ### Debugging

-Output from System.out.println() statements is available in log files.
+On the Heinz cluster, output from System.out.println() statements is available in log files.
 To view the log visit:

 http://heinz-jumbo.heinz.cmu.local:50030/jobtracker.jsp